 Finding a platform to put content on

 GGROW is a few days old digital marketing management and consulting company.
-Its digital presence is non-existing and has client interest only by personal referrals.
-I do believe in consciously planned marketing strategies, so I committed to create my own company’s in front of your eyes.
+Its digital presence is non-existent and has client interest only via personal referrals.
+I believe in consciously planned marketing strategies, therefore, I commit to create my own company’s strategy in front of your eyes.